weaversa/cryptol-course/labs/Language/Basics.md

 False
 ```

-In the first example, `6` is the literal needed the most bits and is
+In the first example, `6` is the literal needing the most bits and is
 given type `[3]`.
 That makes both sides of the equality test have type
 `[2][3]` (two elements of three bits each).
 Now `~1 : [3]` is `0b110`
 or `6` in decimal and `3 * 3 : [3]` is `1 : [3]` so `[~1, 1] == [6, 1]